Testament (band): Commercial breakthrough (1989–1992)

-Attempting to reconnect with an audience distracted by the growing grunge movement, Testament released The Ritual in 1992.
+Attempting to reconnect with an audience distracted by the then-emerging grunge movement, Testament released its fifth album The Ritual in May 1992.
 Recorded at One on One Recording in Los Angeles under producer Tony Platt, it saw a stylistic move away from thrash to a slower, slightly more traditional heavy metal sound, and a somewhat more progressive atmosphere, with the title track being the longest song Testament had recorded up to this point.
 Drummer Louie Clemente acknowledged this musical change in a 1992 interview with Deseret News, explaining, "The Ritual is slower and geared toward the old style of metal while The Legacy was pure thrash.
 In fact, every release has been different.
 We've progressed naturally."
 Clemente said in the same interview that Platt's involvement within the album helped Testament "get more of a vibe."
-The Ritual peaked at number 55 on the Billboard 200, the band's highest chart position at the time, and the power ballad "Return to Serenity" managed to receive radio airplay, peaking at number 22.
-Despite selling more than 485,000 copies in the United States, the album has never received gold certification.
-In support of The Ritual, Testament toured Europe and North America, headlining their own tours, as well as opening for Iron Maiden on their Fear of the Dark tour, and Black Sabbath on their Dehumanizer tour.
+The Ritual peaked at number 55 on the Billboard 200, the band's highest chart position at the time, and the power ballad "Return to Serenity" managed to receive radio airplay, peaking at number 22 on the Mainstream Rock chart, and it is their only single to peak at any Billboard charts.
+Despite selling more than 485,000 copies in the United States, the album has never received a gold certification.
+In support of The Ritual, Testament toured Europe and North America, headlining their own tours, as well as supporting Iron Maiden on their Fear of the Dark tour, and Black Sabbath on their Dehumanizer tour.
 However, the success of the album did not put an end to the tensions within the band.